 The answer to this is really quite simple - if you want your website to work efficiently and if you want your user experience to be next to none, you need to plan.
 You wouldn't start building a house without a plan, so why build a website without a plan?
 There are other reasons that also help too:

 When should a wireframe be created?

 At the start of a design process such as building a website, there is typically a discovery process that can include discussion about the user journey, sitemap and preliminary persona.
 Once this initial process is complete, a wireframe is usually designed to encapsulate all the opening ideas.
 The wireframe is then presented to the client for feedback and so the design process continues.

-What should you know before creating a wireframe?
+What should you know before building a wireframe?

 You must have a very clear understanding of the brand and the users.
 What is their goal in visiting and interacting with the website and brand?
 What will motivate them to visit the website?
 What tasks will they want to achieve on the website?

-What tools do you need to create a wireframe?
+What tools do you need to design a wireframe?

 If you want to go old school, all you need is a pen and paper.
 In this day and age though, there are many software programs to help you design your wireframe.
 Have a look at these ones www.axure.com or balsamiq.com.

 These are the key elements that your wireframe should include:

 Wireframes are created to present to a client at the start of a design process to gain feedback or to present to your team.
 It is very likely that wireframes will change and develop with the feedback.
 What experience do you have with wireframing?